Functional Tucker approximation using Chebyshev interpolation: Novel Algorithm: Chebfun3F

 \subsubsection{Existence of a Quasi-Optimal Chebfun3F Approximation}

 Due to the many heuristic ingredients in the Chebfun3F algorithm, it is difficult to analyze the convergence of the whole algorithm.
 Instead, we discuss the existence and error analysis of a specific Chebfun3F reconstruction.
 Lemma~\ref{lem:ErrorBoundF-FHat} shows how we can bound the approximation error depending on $\norm{\T-\hat{\T}}_\infty$.
-Theorem~\ref{thm:bestApproxError} below provides a bound for this error for $\hat{T}$ for specifically chosen fibers and index sets.
+Theorem~\ref{thm:bestApproxError} provides a bound for this error for a tensor approximation of the format~\eqref{eq:CF3FThat} with specifically chosen fibers and index sets.
 The best approximation in the format will be at least as good.
-Although Chebfun3F is not guaranteed to return the best approximation, it is hoped that its error is not too far away.
+Although Chebfun3F is not guaranteed to return these specific fibers and index sets, it is hoped that its error is not too far away.

 \begin{theorem} Consider $\T \in \R^{n_1\times n_2 \times n_3}$ of multilinear rank at least $(r_1,r_2,r_3)$.
 Let $Q_U,Q_V,Q_W$ denote orthonormal bases of $r_1,r_2,r_3$ selected mode-$1,2,3$ fibers of $\T$ respectively.
 Given index sets $I,J,K$ we consider a Tucker decomposition of the form